uozuAho/blog/content/posts/20200320_how_this_blog_is_built.md

   - [hugo docs: rss](https://gohugo.io/templates/rss/)
   - index.xml auto-generated
 - [x] easy to read on phone
-- easy to manage custom domain
-- easy to maintain
 ## nice to have
 - article search
   - don't need it for now.
 Looks easy enough:
     [embedded search options](https://gohugo.io/tools/search/)

+# Hosting requirements
+## must have
+- custom domain
+- HTTPS with automated cert renewal
+- easy deployment process
+- no kitchen sink trackers like google analytics etc.
+## nice to have
+- view/review before deployment

 # Some more details